The-AhmadAA/The-AhmadAA/README.md

 **Hi, I’m @The-AhmadAA**
 - I’m in my second/third year of a Software Engineering undergraduate degree.
-I've primarily coded in *C* and *Python*, with some experience with Java, Unix and MySQL in phpMyAdmin.
+I've primarily coded in C and Python, with some experience with Java, Unix and MySQL in phpMyAdmin.
 My current coursework is delving into embedded system design, functional programming with Haskell, and human-computer interaction.

 - I'm also tinkering with: